 Information about Copyright, Plagiarism & Acceptable Use

 Unauthorized distribution of intellectual property, including peer-to-peer file sharing, constitutes copyright infringement, and could be subject to college disciplinary action and civil and criminal penalties, including fines.
-A description of the COTC’s policies with respect to unauthorized peer-to-peer file sharing, including disciplinary actions that are taken against students who engage in illegal or unauthorized distribution of copyrighted materials using the school’s information technology system is available here.
+Please review the Responsible Use of COTC Computing and Network Resources Policy for additional information with respect to unauthorized peer-to-peer file sharing, including disciplinary actions that are taken against students who engage in illegal or unauthorized distribution of copyrighted materials.

 Copyright Help Center: check out the Copyright Help Center at OSU Libraries for information on copyright basics, fair use, plagiarism, and author's rights.

-OhioLink and EJC Acceptable Use Policy: click here for information about authorized use of OhioLink and EJC.
+OhioLink and EJC Acceptable Use Policy: for information about authorized use of OhioLink and EJC.

 Purdue OWL~ Avoiding Plagiarism: There are few intellectual offenses more serious than plagiarism in academic and professional contexts.
 This resource offers advice on how to avoid plagiarism in your work.